 Rapidly build and design products.

 Work with teams to identify a problem and build the solution.
 Hackathons combine strategy, design, and technology to materialize your ideas into the real world.
 Many hackathon projects have led to the formation of startup companies.
 In the past, students have designed mobile apps, virtual reality experiences, and smart devices.
 You'll also practice presentation and communications skills - watch the video below for an example!

 Perks of being part of TKS.

 During TKS, students have access to special perks and benefits to help them as they explore the future and develop a career and academic strategy for themselves.

-We have built and are continuing to build relationships with companies including Microsoft and CIBC Digital, who understand that TKS participants are vetted and trained.
-Partner companies are more willing to provide internships because TKS students have proven to add real value during a short period of time.
+We have built relationships with companies including Microsoft and CIBC Digital, who understand that TKS participants are vetted and trained.
+Partner companies provide exclusive internship opportunities because TKS students have proven to add real value during a short period of time.
 Through internships, TKS students are able to gain relevant real-world experience and practice tangible skills far earlier in their lives.